-Ms. Sheila Fraser is the Chair of the Audit Committee, and Messrs.
-L. Denis Desautels, Daniel Johnson, Jean C. Monty and Patrick Pichette are its other members.
+Ms. Sheila Fraser is the Chair of the Audit Committee, and Mr. Jean C. Monty, Mr. Vikram Pandit and Ms. Beatrice Weeder di Mauro are its other members.
 Each of them is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees.